Evaluating Security Properties in the Execution of Quantum Circuits: Experimental Validation

 \subsubsection{Second Test: Proportional Probability and 2X Replication}

-In the second batch of tests, the sub-circuits, replicated twice, are distributed among the \acp{QPU} with a probability proportional to their \textit{integrity score} $IS_{n}$ computed with probe circuits, as described in Section \ref{subsec:countermeasures}.
+In the second batch of tests, the sub-circuits, replicated twice, are distributed among the \ac{QPUs} with a probability proportional to their \textit{integrity score} $IS_{n}$ computed with probe circuits, as described in Section~\ref{subsec:countermeasures}.
 The probability $P_{n}$ of selecting the $n^{\text{th}}$ \ac{QPU} is computed as follows:

-Figure \ref{fig:integrity-saboteurs} displays the high-level output probability distributions as the number of saboteurs increases (from 1 to 6).
+Figure~\ref{fig:integrity-saboteurs} displays the high-level output probability distributions as the number of saboteurs increases (from 3 to 6).
 While a single saboteur does not significantly alter the overall distribution shape, the test involving six saboteurs results in a significantly different distribution.

 This visual result can be quantitatively assessed by measuring the Hellinger distance between each distribution and the ground truth.
-As shown in Figure \ref{fig:hellinger-integrity}, the presence of up to three saboteurs among the six \acp{QPU} does not significantly alter the outcome.
+As shown in Figure~\ref{fig:hellinger-integrity} and in Table~\ref{table:hellinger-integrity}, the presence of up to three saboteurs among the six \ac{QPUs} does not significantly alter the outcome.
 However, from four to six saboteurs, the distance from the ground truth increases incrementally, approaching a value of 1.